 Resident Seminars

 Each Tuesday afternoon, residents are given dedicated learning time to attend a half day of didactics.
-A three year curriculum covers the broad scope of core family medicine topics, Including sports medicine, POCUS, procedures (suturing, toenail removal, circumcisions, skin biopsies), public health, and quality improvement.
+A three year curriculum covers the broad scope of core family medicine topics, including sports medicine, POCUS, procedures (suturing, toenail removal, circumcisions, skin biopsies), public health, and quality improvement.
 The third Tuesday of the month is devoted to a Theme Day during which one key area is explored in depth.
 Each Theme Day has a case-based lecture, a procedure workshop, three interactive stations and Board Review.
 Every month that has a fifth Tuesday, residency faculty host a fun activity focused on residency wellness!

 Grand Rounds